zsofi-gagyi/mageFighter/README.md

 <h3>MageFighter</h3>

-<p>A 2D multi-level single-screen RPG with enemies and randomly generated levels.
+<p>A 2D multi-level single-screen RPG with enemies, fights based on dice rolls and randomly
+generated levels.
 Downloadable as an
     <a href="https://github.com/zsofi-gagyi/mageFighter/blob/master/screenshots/screenshot.png">
         executable
     </a>file.